rhen92/refactor-tractor/README.md

 * `Webpack`
 * `Fetch`

+## Overview

+In this project we were given a pre-existing codebase to refactor & implement new technologies.
+Our main objectives were to use `fetch()` Web API calls for data manipulation, increase accessibility, make the file structure more modular, & use a CSS pre-processor.

 ## Goals & Objectives

 * Build on top of existing code that no one on our team wrote